 Cocoons are then sorted and reeled on any way of the reeling systems such as:

-Charkha Reeling: The charkha country is a manual and powered reeling machine which is widely used in the home-based sector of the Indian reeling industry.
-Each charkha consists of three parts: clay platform, distributor and reel.
+Charkha Reeling: The charkha country is a manual and powered reeling machine that is widely used in the home-based sector of the Indian reeling industry.
+Each charkha consists of three parts: clay platform, distributor, and reel.
 In this method, the cocoons are cooked and reeled in the same bath.
 The average production of raw silk per charkha per day is about one kilogram.

 Cottage Basin: The cocoon is cooked separately in a basin and reeled in a hot water basin connected to the reeling seat.
 Each basin has 6-8 ends and each filament is passed through a button to clean the wastes.
 Silk is reeled onto a small reel and then re-reeled to the standard skein.
 The average production of Silk per basin per day is about 800 grams.

-Filature Basin: In multi-end filature basin, boilers are installed and steam is used for cooking and reeling.
-In this method, there are some additional accessories such as Jetta-bout that picks up the thread to increase the efficiency of the cocoon feeding and the individual break motion are provided for each reel.
-The average production of filature basin per day is about 600-800 grams.
+Filature Basin: In a multi-end filature basin, boilers are installed and steam is used for cooking and reeling.
+In this method, there are some additional accessories such as Jetta-bout that picks up the thread to increase the efficiency of the cocoon feeding, and the individual break motion is provided for each reel.
+The average production of filature basins per day is about 600-800 grams.

 2- Spun Silk

 Spun silk is less expensive than reeled silk and is usually used to fill cloth filaments.
-Spun silk requires more twist than reeled silk to hold all the short fibers.
+Spun silk requires more twists than reeled silk to hold all the short fibers.

 After the boiling of the gum, the fibers are dried.
 They are then combed to separate, straighten, and parallelize them.
 The fibers are then pulled between the reels many times.

-Through the scouring process, sericin can be separated from brins (silk filaments combined by silkworm).
+Through the scouring process, sericin can be separated from brins (silk filaments combined by silkworms).
 The amount of sericin ranges from 22-30 percent according to species of breeds and cocoons.

 Uses of Silk

 Like other natural fibers, silk clothing is very comfortable.
-Silk fiber is often used in the manufacture of shirts, ties, blouses, high-fashion, underwear, pajamas, and robes.
+The silk fiber is often used in the manufacture of shirts, ties, blouses, high-fashion, underwear, pajamas, and robes.
 Fabrics made of silk include charmeuse, shantung, crepe de chine, dupioni, noil, tussah, taffeta, and chiffons.